monome/docs/crow/druid.md

 sudo pip3 install monome-druid
 ```

-*Close & reopen your terminal*, then run `druid` to start scripting.
+*Close and reopen your terminal*, then run `druid` to start scripting.

 ### update